Stuttering: Feelings and attitudes

 Stuttering could have a significant negative cognitive and affective impact on the person who stutters.
-It has been described in terms of the analogy to an iceberg, with the immediately visible and audible symptoms of stuttering above the waterline and a broader set of symptoms such as negative emotions hidden below the surface.
-Feelings of embarrassment, shame, frustration, fear, anger, and guilt are frequent in people who stutter, and may actually increase tension and effort, leading to increased stuttering.
-With time, continued exposure to difficult speaking experiences may crystallize into a negative self-concept and self-image.
-Many perceive stutterers as less intelligent due to their disfluency; however, as a group, individuals who stutter tend to be of above average intelligence.
-People who stutter may project their attitudes onto others, believing that the others think them nervous or stupid.
+Joseph Sheehan described this in terms of an analogy to an iceberg, with the immediately visible and audible symptoms of stuttering above the waterline and a broader set of symptoms such as negative emotions hidden below the surface.
+Feelings of embarrassment, shame, frustration, fear, anger, and guilt are frequent in people who stutter, and may increase tension and effort.
+With time, continued negative experiences may crystallize into a negative self-concept and self-image.
+People who stutter may project their own attitudes onto others, believing that the others think them nervous or stupid.
 Such negative feelings and attitudes may need to be a major focus of a treatment program.